Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentDocxSetFooterAddPageNumber**
 > DocxSetFooterResponse editDocumentDocxSetFooterAddPageNumber(reqConfig)

-Add page number to footer in a DOCX
+Add page number to footer in a Word DOCX document

-Set the footer in a Word Document (DOCX) to contain a page number
+Set the footer in a Word Document (DOCX) to contain a page number.
+Call Finish Editing on the output URL to complete the operation.

 ### Example
 ```java